akshaykumarvikram/serverless-web-application/README.md

 # serverless-web-application
-Build a serverless web application on AWS.
+Build a server-less web application on AWS with ReactJS.